Hives

 Hives can be due to many things.
 At least 50% of the time, no cause is found.
 Common causes include:

-• Allergy: food, drugs, herbal medicines, supplements, food dyes, and rarely inhalant (ie pets, dust, pollen)
+• Allergy: food, drugs, herbal medicines, supplements, food dyes, and rarely inhalants (ie pets, dust, pollen)

-• Other infections: parasites, viral disease, sinusitis, hepatitis, dental disease, candidiasis, and others.
+• Other infections: parasites, viral disease, sinusitis, hepatitis, dental disease (such as a dental abscess), fungal

 • Travel (parasites, malaria and other infections)